lusiulis/wallpaper.is/README.md

 <h1 align="center">🌟 Windows Wallpaper engine like app ((: 🌟</h1>

-This is a in develpment vite / tauri / react app.
+This is a in development vite / tauri / react app.
 Feel free to check it out, dont be shy copy & paste!

 ## Recommended IDE Setup